 Sexually Abused by a Catholic Priest in the Archdiocese of Washington?
 We Can Help.

 Our law firm is offering free, confidential evaluations of clergy sexual abuse claims involving priests of the Archdiocese of Washington.
 We have been handling clergy abuse cases for decades and have the experience you need to seek justice for what happened to you.
-Contact us today at (954) 641-2100 or send an e-mail to email@example.com to find out your legal options.
+Contact us today at (888) 283-9922 or at firstname.lastname@example.org to learn more.

 Recent developments in the District of Columbia, including the passage of legislation that revives cases that are barred by the statute of limitations for a short period of time, have changed the legal landscape for survivors of sexual abuse by clergy in the Archdiocese of Washington.
 The legislation comes after groundbreaking law enforcement investigations across the country, including the monumental Pennsylvania Grand Jury report released in August 2018.